2026 Cadillac Escalade vs Lincoln Navigator: Full-Size Luxury SUV

 The verdict

-Buy the Cadillac Escalade if you want the most technologically advanced interior in the segment, the V8 engine sound and character matter, you're considering the diesel for efficiency, or the Escalade-V's performance is the draw.
-The ESV also wins if you regularly need adults-comfortable third-row seating without paying Navigator prices.
+Buy the Cadillac Escalade if you want the most advanced interior in the segment, the V8's sound and character matter, you're tempted by the diesel's efficiency, or the Escalade-V is the draw.
+The ESV also wins if you need adult-friendly third-row seating without paying Navigator money.

-Buy the Lincoln Navigator if highway refinement and passenger comfort are the top priorities, you prefer understated luxury over technological spectacle, the Black Label interior's material quality is the target, or the slightly lower lease payment matters at this tier.
-The Navigator Reserve is one of the most comfortable long-distance vehicles built in America.
+Buy the Lincoln Navigator if highway refinement and passenger comfort top your list, you prefer understated luxury over spectacle, the Black Label cabin is the target, or that slightly lower lease moves you.
+The Navigator Reserve is one of the most comfortable long-distance vehicles built in America, and I'd happily cross a state in one.

-For the mainstream 3-row SUV tier below these, see Grand Cherokee L vs Explorer and Pilot vs Highlander.
+For the mainstream three-row tier below these, see Grand Cherokee L vs Explorer and Pilot vs Highlander.

 From the Buying Guide